wailingwombat/wailingwombat.github.io/aboutme.md

 ![profilepicture](/images/aboutme/profilepic.jpg){: height="80%" width="80%"}

 I grew up in Vancouver, Montreal, and Toronto and currently based in NYC.
-My path into design began like many others on Neopets!
-This was where started to learn to design and code from creating shop fronts for others.
+My path into design began like many others - on Neopets!
+This was where I started to learn to design and code by creating shop fronts for other players.

 <div class="grid">
 <article>